dotnet/intro-to-dotnet-web-dev/2-csharp/README.md

 * [Learn to Code Page](https://dotnet.microsoft.com/learntocode)

 Connect with us!
 Check out the [.NET Community Page](https://dotnet.microsoft.com/platform/community) to find links to our blogs, YouTube, Twitter, and more.

+# How'd it go?

+Please take this quick, [10 question survey](https://aka.ms/WebLearningSeries-git-survey) to give us your thoughts on this lesson & challenge!